John Ritchie Findlay: Life

 In 1885 Findlay commissioned a substantial new house designed by the architect Sydney Mitchell in Edinburgh's West End, at 3 Rothesay Terrace.
 The house manages to blend well with its surroundings despite being much larger than its neighbours and in a more flamboyant style.

 Findlay also undertook a number of practical philanthropic projects under his own direct supervision, the most significant of which were concerned with the provision of 'ideal' workers' housing.
-In 1889 he built the "Well Court" development in Edinburgh's Dean Village (again designed by Sydney Mitchell), followed by the further developments of Hawthorn Buildings and Dean Path Buildings in the same area in 1895 (designed by James Bow Dunn and Findlay's son James Leslie Findlay).
+In 1889 he built the "Well Court" development in Edinburgh's Dean Village (again designed by Mitchell), followed by the further developments of Hawthorn Buildings and Dean Path Buildings in the same area in 1895 (designed by James Bow Dunn and Findlay's son James Leslie Findlay).

 Findlay avoided political office and refused the offer of a baronetcy in 1896.
 The freedom of Edinburgh was given him in 1896.
 He died at Aberlour, Banffshire, in 1898.

-Findlay was buried with his great uncle in so-called "Lords Row" in Dean Cemetery.
+Findlay was buried with his great-uncle in so-called "Lords Row" in Dean Cemetery.
 Other memorials erected to his memory include that in the Scottish National Portrait Gallery (memorial by Rowand Anderson incorporating a portrait by Sir George Reid and a stained glass portrait medallion in the east staircase also designed by Rowand Anderson and executed by W Graham Boss), a series of memorial windows in St Giles High Kirk in Edinburgh, and a memorial window in Aberlour Parish Church.